 Water is the true MVP of your team.
 Whether you're running around on a broom stick or shooting hoops, you have to replenish the liquids you lose through your sweat.
 Water is often over looked because of it's lack of calories, staying hydrated is the key to fighting fatigue and prolonging your endurance.
-Check out these sports hydration tips to learn how to avoid dehydration during a game.
+Check out these sports hydration tips for athletes to learn how to avoid dehydration during a game.

 In order to make up for the fluid lost from sweating, make sure you're drinking the right amounts of water.
 That means before, during and after an activity.
 A good guideline is to drink 17-20 ounces of fluid two to three hours before activity.
 During exercise, you should aim to drink 7-10 ounces every 10-20 minutes to avoid dehydration.
 [Click to Tweet]

 If you're going to be active for a longer than an hour, you will probably need to replace electrolytes.
 Electrolytes are the minerals that are found in sweat (sodium, magnesium, potassium, calcium).
 Sports drinks like Powerade and Gatorade will help replenish those minerals in your blood that regulate your body's water and increase glucose.